 Spinal Injury (SCI)

-When we started designing clothes for wheelchair users over twenty five years ago it was solely with the needs of people with an SCI in mind.
-The most essential garment was trousers, and they had to be not just comfortable to wear, but safe to wear, with flat back seams, no lumpy pockets, higher at the back and slightly lower at the front and with a shaped seat which meant that they stay on the waist without drooping at the back.
-Pockets that retain the contents, legs wide enough to access a drain bag but not unfashionable, plenty of belt loops for pulling them on - or getting a help with a transfer - longer legs and safe, comfortable fabrics - and fastenings that someone with poor manual dexterity can manage.
-But the garments had to look like the kind of clothes the wearers would have if they did not use a wheelchair.
+When we started designing clothes for wheelchair users more than 25 years ago, it was solely with the needs of people with a Spinal Cord Injury in mind.
+The most essential garment for these early customers was wheelchair trousers.
+They had to be comfortable to wear with flat back seams, no lumpy pockets, higher at the back and slightly lower at the front, and with a shaped seat which meant that they stay on the waist without drooping at the back when the wearer is sitting down.
+Other features include easy-to-access pockets, trouser legs that are wide enough to access a drain bag, comfortable fabrics, and fastenings that are easily managed for people with poor manual dexterity.
+Most importantly, we wanted these adaptive clothes to look and feel great to give the wearer confidence.

-So we produced denims, cargo pants, chinos, smart tailored trousers and stretch cords and have gradually extended the range to offer warmlined waterproofs for comfortable outings in the worst weather - and many more useful products.
+Responding to customer feedback, we produced a range of wheelchair jeans, chinos, smart tailored wheelchair trousers, stretch cords and drop front wheelchair shorts, and have gradually extended the range to offer waterproofs to help protect you in the worst weather.